Approximation Schemes for Capacitated Clustering in Doubling Metrics: Introduction

 The capacitated $k$-median and $k$-means problems are infamous problems: no constant factor approximation is known for any non-trivial metric, even when the capacities are uniform.
 Given a set of points $\calC$ in a metric space together with an integer $\eta$, the capacitated clustering problem asks for a set $C$ of $k$ points, called \emph{centers}, together an assignment $\mu : \calC \mapsto C$ that assigns at most $\eta$ clients to any cluster and such that the sum of the $p$th power of the distance from each point to the center it is assigned to is minimized (see a more formal definition in Section~\ref{sec:ourresult}).
 When $p=1$, this is known as the \emph{capacitated $k$-median problem with uniform capacities}, while the case $p=2$ is the \emph{capacitated $k$-means problem with uniform capacities}.

 The best known algorithm is folklore and is an $O(\log k)$-approximation arising from Bartal's embedding into trees and a simple dynamic program for solving the problem exactly in time $n^{O(t)}$ in graphs of treewidth at most $t$ (in this case $t=1$).
-From a theory perspective, finding a constant factor approximation for the problem in general metric spaces or showing that none exists unless P=NP is an important challenge that has received a lot of attention (see for example the large amount of work on bicriteria approximations or on the facility location version of the problem~\cite{byrka2016approximation,DBLP:conf/soda/Li15,DBLP:conf/soda/Li16,DBLP:journals/talg/Li17,DBLP:conf/icalp/DemirciL16,byrka2014bi,Chuzhoy:2005:AKM:1070432.1070569,charikar2002constant}, and the recent work on approximation algorithm with running $\exp(k) \text{poly}(n)$~\cite{2018arXiv180905791A}).
+From a theory perspective, finding a constant factor approximation for the problem in general metric spaces or showing that none exists unless P=NP is an important challenge that has received a lot of attention (see for example the large amount of work on bicriteria approximations or on the facility location version of the problem~\cite{byrka2016approximation,DBLP:conf/soda/Li15,DBLP:conf/soda/Li16,DBLP:journals/talg/Li17,DBLP:conf/icalp/DemirciL16,byrka2014bi,Chuzhoy:2005:AKM:1070432.1070569,charikar2002constant}, and the recent work on approximation algorithm with running $\exp(k)$ poly $(n)$~\cite{2018arXiv180905791A,abs-1901-04628,Cohen-AddadL19}).
+The only known hardness of approximations bounds are constant and are the ones obtained for the uncapacitated $k$-median, see~\cite{GuK99} for general metrics and~\cite{CK19} for $\ell_p$-metrics.
+In fact, the capacitated $k$-median problem has been presented as one of the most fundamental problems for which determining whether $O(1)$-approximation is possible is still an open problem~\cite{2018arXiv180905791A}.
 This hardness seems to extend to any non-trivial metric (bounded treewidth graphs excepted) since no constant factor approximation when the input consists for example of point in $\R^2$ is known.
 This stands in sharp contrast with the uncapacitated variant of the problem for which approximation schemes are known.